learn-co-curriculum/python-p4-deploying-flask-react-app-to-render/README.md

 ## Setup

-To follow along with this lesson, we have a pre-built React-Rails application that you'll be deploying to Heroku.
+To follow along with this lesson, we have a pre-built Flask-React application that you'll be deploying to Heroku.
 To start, **fork** this repo from Canvas.

 After downloading the code, set up the repository locally: